The Best Stories and Books with Tea You'll Love

 Downton Abbey

 Tea is a backdrop for happenings and conversation and is frequently seen in episode after episode as part of daily life for the workers and for the Cawley Family.
-Downton Abbey is continually used as a popular theme for some of the most elaborate afternoon tea parties and is sure to remain a classic for historical fiction fans.
+Downton Abbey is continually used as a popular theme for some of the most elaborate afternoon tea parties, today.
+It’s sure to remain a classic for historical fiction fans.

 The Great Gatsby

 The scene in literature and cinema is breathtakingly iconic.
-In the most recent film adaptation, pastel pastries sit on silver platters paired with art deco teaware.
-A flood of too many flowers surrounds the couple who stare bewildered and lovingly into each other’s eyes after setting down their cups of tea.
+In the most recent artistic film adaptation by Baz Luhrmann, pastel pastries sit on silver platters paired with art deco teaware.
+A flood of flowers surrounds the couple who stare bewildered and lovingly into each other’s eyes after setting down their cups of tea.

 The Lion, the Witch, and the Wardrobe

 He pulls out all the stops to make Lucy feel right at home.
-The classic story says “...it was a wonderful tea.
+The classic book with tea says “...it was a wonderful tea.
 There was a nice brown egg, lightly boiled, for each of them, and then sardines on toast, and then buttered toast, and then toast with honey, and then a sugar-topped cake.”
 Delicious!

 Happiness is a Cup of Tea

-What historically inspired and classic story do you find yourself dreaming about time and again?
+What historically inspired and classic books with tea do you dream about time and again?
 It’s fun to imagine taking tea with the Duchess or within a fairytale land.

 Bring your favorite tea-infused stories to life with classic and beautiful teaware that reflects your taste and style.
 Teabloom is proud to offer the greatest selection of handcrafted borosilicate glass teaware.
 With Teabloom, every single cup of tea is simply exquisite.